Vartikasinha-mwb/integration-with-mautic-for-wp/README.md

 [**How to Connect WordPress with Mautic and Convert Leads?**](https://www.youtube.com/watch?v=Rqm9SHbZAnk)

-**USING THE INTEGRATION WITH MAUTIC FOR WP YOU CAN:**
+**USING THE INTEGRATION WITH MAUTIC FOR WP PLUGIN YOU CAN:**
 * Integrate Mautic with WP website
 * Sync your non-eCommerce website’s data with Mautic CRM
 * Have dedicated Mautic dashboard sync over your WordPress panel
 * Assign tags and add segments to your captured leads with WordPress Mautic form embed
 * The non-eCommerce website’s data can be tracked easily
 * Flexible, user-friendly, and good-looking forms to subscribe people to your Mautic Newsletter and email list.